 Certified Clinical Medical Assistant

-UWF Continuing Education is offering an exciting opportunity for those interested in beginning a new career as a Certified Clinical Medical Assistant.
+Start your new career as a Certified Clinical Medical Assistant.
 The Clinical Certified Clinical Medical Assistant Training course will prepare you to successfully pass the National Healthcareer Association exam and directly enter the field of medical assisting.
 The program includes a well-blended mix of classroom, audio-visual presentation and hands-on experience at local doctors offices.

 The Certified Clinical Medical Assistant is a multi-skilled healthcare practitioner who is competent in both clinical and administrative procedures: